philthephatman/awesome-hacking-lists/udpsec.md

 - [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [cilium](https://github.com/cilium/cilium) - HTTP, gRPC, and Kafka Aware Security and Networking for Containers with BPF and XDP
 - [linuxkit](https://github.com/linuxkit/linuxkit) - A toolkit for building secure, portable and lean operating systems for containers
-- [opensnitch](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux port of the Little Snitch application firewall.
 - [scope](https://github.com/weaveworks/scope) - Monitoring, visualisation & management for Docker & Kubernetes
 - [gdrive](https://github.com/prasmussen/gdrive) - Google Drive CLI Client
 - [dnscontrol](https://github.com/StackExchange/dnscontrol) - Synchronize your DNS to multiple providers from a simple DSL